bogdanbatrinu/bogdanbatrinu/README.md

 ## 🔍 About Me

 I'm a problem solver with a rigorous technical foundation, built through 4+ years of intensive engineering coursework at Gubkin University.
-My comprehensive education spans advanced mathematics, physics, chemistry, and specialized petroleum engineering disciplines, providing me with a unique analytical perspective that I now apply to software engineering and technology challenges.
+My comprehensive education spans advanced mathematics, physics, chemistry, and specialised petroleum engineering disciplines, providing me with a unique analytical perspective that I now apply to software engineering and technology challenges.

 Currently working as a **Software Engineer (Fellow) at 01 Founders**, where I continue to develop my technical skills and contribute to innovative projects.

 My technical expertise bridges theoretical foundations with practical implementation, bringing experience in:

 • **Software Engineering & Development** - Built on advanced mathematical foundations including differential calculus, integral calculus, probability theory, and mathematical statistics
-• **Pipeline Engineering & Energy Analytics** - Specialized in pipeline transport systems, hydraulics, thermodynamics, and materials science
+• **Pipeline Engineering & Energy Analytics** - Specialising in pipeline transport systems, hydraulics, thermodynamics, and materials science
-• **Data Analysis & Visualization** - Enhanced by strong analytical and statistical modeling background
+• **Data Analysis & Visualisation** - Enhanced by a strong analytical and statistical modelling background
 • **Project Management & Agile Methodologies** - Informed by engineering project management and systems thinking
 • **Cross-cultural Team Leadership** - Developed through international academic and professional experience
 • **Technical Problem Solving** - Strengthened by quantitative analysis and engineering training